onqtam/headjack/src/principles.md

 FIX will/can/should and present tense discrepancies -->

-# Guiding principles & design goals
+# Design - guiding principles

 These are the guiding principles when aiming for mass adoption of Headjack: